theislab/sfaira/docs/adding_datasets.rst

 Map cell type labels to ontology
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The entries in `self.cellontology_original_obs_key` are free text but are mapped to an ontology via a .tsv file with
+The entries in `self.cell_types_original_obs_key` are free text but are mapped to an ontology via a .tsv file with
 the same name and directory as the python file in which the data loader is located.
 This .tsv contains two columns with one row for each unique cell type label.
 The free text identifiers in the first column "source",